-We believe that our current cash balances, together with cash generated from operations, will be sufficient to fund operations through March 2005.
-This estimate is primarily based upon the assumption that we will receive orders from Bio-Manguinhos in 2004 in accordance with contractual commitments.
+We believe that our current cash balances, together with cash generated from operations, will be sufficient to fund operations through December 2004.
+This estimate is primarily based upon the assumption that we will receive orders from Bio-Manguinhos in 2004 and 2005 in accordance with contractual commitments.
 However, we also may face additional unanticipated expenses.
-We anticipate that we will be required to obtain additional capital through the sale of additional equity or debt securities or through additional credit facilities by the end of the first quarter of 2005.
+We anticipate that we will be required to obtain additional capital through the sale of additional equity or debt securities or through additional credit facilities by the end of 2004.
 Any additional equity financing will result in dilution to existing shareholders.
 If we are unable to obtain financing on satisfactory terms, we will not be able to effectively carry out our business plan.